Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 • The applicant must include the number of the job vacancy from the Central Register of Job Vacancies on the official application form.
 This contains specific information about the job/employer.

-• Several documents must be submitted with the application form including a valid travel document (passport), proof of accommodation, photograph, approval to work issued by the Public Employment Service, and additional documentation (for example, proof of health insurance or travel medical insurance), as required.
+• Several documents must be submitted with the application form including a valid travel document (passport), proof of accommodation, photograph, contract of employment, and additional documentation (for example, proof of health insurance or travel medical insurance), as required.
 Only originals or certified copies are accepted.
 Some documents must be translated into Czech.

-• If an employer of the applicant is a job agency and the applicant will be temporarily allocated by this job agency to another employer, it is necessary to submit additional documentation.
+• If an employer of the applicant is a job agency and the applicant will be temporarily allocated by this job agency to another employer, the applicant needs to submit additional documentation.

 • Once approved, the worker will receive a temporary visa to travel to the Czech Republic.
 After arrival, they must provide biometric data to the Ministry of the Interior.
 The Certificate on Compliance with Conditions for Issue of an Employee Card will then be issued.
 With this, the applicant can be hired and start work while waiting for the biometric Employee Card to be issued.